Stan2by/Win10/README.md

 ## Troubleshooting

 ### 1. Error 0x800B0109
 This error is triggered by self signed certificates.
 Self signed certificates are not auto installed.
-You have to manually install the certificates.
+You have to manually install the certificates. **Self signed certificates are only used on development release as a temporary solution for testing the app.
+The final product will use certificates signed by Microsoft on Windows Store.** This step is not needed in the final product as the final product are installed through secured Windows Store.

 #### Manually installing certificates.